Pointwise eigenfunction estimates and intrinsic ultracontractivity-type properties of Feynman-Kac semigroups for a class of L\'{e}vy processes: Discussion of examples

-\item \emph{Rotationally symmetric relativistic stable process}.
-Compare Example \ref{ex:ex2} (5).
+(4)~\emph{Rotationally symmetric relativistic stable process}.
+Compare Example~\ref{exex2}(5).
 This is a special case of the class discussed in (3) above.
-It was proven in \cite[Theorem 1.6]{bib:KS} that if $V$ is a non-negative, locally bounded potential comparable to a rotationally symmetric function, radially non-decreasing and comparable on unit balls with $\lim_{|x| \to \infty}V(x)/|x|=\infty$ (i.e., the corresponding Feynman-Kac semigroup is IUC), then
+It was proven in \cite{bibKS}, Theorem 1.6, that if $V$ is a nonnegative, locally bounded potential comparable to a rotationally symmetric function, radially nondecreasing and comparable on unit balls with $\lim_{|x| \to\infty}V(x)/|x|=\infty$ (i.e., the corresponding Feynman--Kac semigroup is IUC), then

-Theorem \ref{thm:gsest} above generalizes this result to the substantially larger space of $X$-Kato class potentials with no restrictions on the order of growth of the potential at infinity and with no use being made of intrinsic ultracontractivity properties.
-We obtain the result of \cite{bib:KS} as the second part of Corollary \ref{comparable}.
-Note also that Theorem \ref{thm:bsest} is completely new in this context.
+Theorem~\ref{thmgsest} above generalizes this result to the substantially larger space of \mbox{$X$-}Kato class potentials with no restrictions on the order of growth of the potential at infinity and with no use being made of intrinsic ultracontractivity properties.
+We obtain the result of \cite{bibKS} as the second part of Corollary~\ref{comparable}.
+Note also that Theorem~\ref{thmbsest} is completely new in this context.

-\item \emph{Diffusions.} It is useful to compare our results to the classic facts known for the eigenfunctions of Feynman-Kac semigroups involving Brownian motion (i.e., Schr\"odinger semigroups generated by $-\Delta+V$).
-In the general case, $t_0$-GSD and $t_0$-IUC (see the definitons in Subsection \ref{subsec:IUC}) imply directly that for all $x \in \R^d$ and $n \geq 1$
+(5)~\emph{Diffusions}.
+It is useful to compare our results to the classic facts known for the eigenfunctions of Feynman--Kac semigroups involving Brownian motion (i.e., Schr\"odinger semigroups generated by $-\Delta+V$).
+In the general case, $t_0$-GSD and $t_0$-IUC (see the definitons in Section~\ref{subsecIUC}) imply directly that for all $x \in\mathbf {R}^d$ and~$n \geq1$

 respectively.
-In Corollary \ref{cor:dom}, we get without any use of AGSD/AIUC-type properties that for a big class of jump L\'evy processes
+In Corollary~\ref{cordom}, we get without any use of AGSD/AIUC-type properties that for a large class of jump L\'evy processes

 with a constant $C(X,V,n)$.
-In comparison with \eqref{eq:domi}, the dependence on $n$ of the constant $C(X,V,n)$ is rather implicit, but \eqref{eq:domi2} still says that for each fixed $n$ the decay of $\varphi_n$ at infinity is dominated by that of $\varphi_0$.
-This markedly differs from the diffusive case, where the estimates as in \eqref{eq:domi2} cannot be taken for granted in lack of AGSD/AIUC-type properties.
+In comparison with (\ref{eqdomi}), the dependence on $n$ of the constant $C(X,V,n)$ is rather implicit, but (\ref{eqdomi2}) still says that for each fixed $n$ the~decay of $\varphi_n$ at infinity is dominated by that of $\varphi_0$.
+This markedly differs from the diffusive case, where the estimates as in (\ref{eqdomi2}) cannot be taken for granted in lack of AGSD/AIUC-type properties.
 This can be seen, for instance, in the example of the harmonic oscillator, for which $V(x)=|x|^2$ and the eigenfunctions are given by the Hermite functions.
 It is known that in this case the semigroup is not IUC (not even AIUC).
-A direct analysis shows that \eqref{eq:domi2} does not occur either. \end{enumerate} } \end{example}
+A direct analysis shows that (\ref{eqdomi2}) does not occur either. \end{example}

 We now illustrate our results on intrinsic ultracontractivity-type properties by specific examples.